arthexis/Tome/Mysteries/Formulae/04 Fabrication.md

 # Fabrication

-The Initiate can quickly assemble or modify devices or objects of all kinds, using basic components or by dissasembling similar objects.

-1. The subject of this rite is either an existing object or device, or most of the components that would make one up.
+The Initiate creates a complex device or creature out of simple materials.
+This Formulae can only craft devices or creatures that could exist normally, with no supernatural powers of their own.

-Start by casting __Revelation__ on the subject to perfectly understand how it works.
+1. Cast __Revelation__ on an object or creature that you want to replicate, to understand how it works.

-1. Use __Channelling__ to give yourself the skill to assemble and/or dissasemble the object quickly.
+1. Cast __Channelling__ to give yourself the skill to assemble and dissasemble this specific structure quickly and precisely.
-Thanks to the Revelation, you can perfectly tune yourself to this task.
+This effect ends automatically when the fabrication is complete.

-1. As you perform the task, use __Binding__ to increase the sympathy between all the components.
+1. Assemble the materials and cast __Binding__, increasing the sympathy between the components to keep them magically together.
-This speeds up the process and ensures the final object will work flawlessly on the first try.

-The magic of this rite automatically adjusts or transforms the components in minor ways as required to make them fit.
-No special tools are required either: the Initiate can perform the task with their bare hands.

-Simple objects and devices can be built in seconds.
-Large vehicles or machines may be build over the course of a day.
-This Formulae is useful for constructing vessels that can be used for __Animation__.
+1. Cast __Occultation__ to wrap the resulting object or device, so it appears and behaves normally.

+When completed, the fabricated object will appear and behave exactly as the desired device.
+If the object or the illusion that wraps it are destroyed, the object will crumble down into the original materials used by the Initiate.

+## Simulacra

+Living creatures created with this Formulae are called _Simulacra_.
+These false creatures behave as a typical member of their species, having all the expected instincts and behaviors, except they don't actually eat, drink or reproduce.
+They don't have a complex mind either, but one can be implanted by casting __Animation__ on them.